Ujas-Goti/CS401_Group-4_Communications_System/README.md

 - 📝 **Conversation Logging** – All messages stored on the server for auditing and compliance.
 - 🔔 **Notifications** – Alerts for new incoming messages.
 - 🌍 **Cross-Platform Compatibility** – Runs on any system with Java using TCP/IP sockets.
 - ⚡ **Lightweight** – No external frameworks, databases, or web components.
+-   **Users of the system will log in using a unique ID, passwords will be hashed

 ---